| Note: This page is for Personal Sites which were established

 need to create an html folder.
 After connecting with Fetch, you may select Directories |

-- Make sure the radio button on the bottom of the window is set on "Automatic"
+Create New from the Fetch menu and specify the new file name as: html.
+Move into the html folder by double-clicking on it.
+Make sure the radio button on the bottom of the window is set on "Automatic"

 and click on "Put File".
 Browse around your hard drive for your html files and